hallgaeuer/mod-quickbalance/README.md

 ## Hot reloading

-You can directly reload changes in the `mod_quickbalance_modifier` table by typing `.reload config` in game or in the worldserver console.
+You can directly reload changes in the `mod_quickbalance_modifier_*` tables by typing `.reload config` in game or in the worldserver console.

 ## TODO